xmos/lib_xcore_math/lib_xs3_math/doc/src/getting_started.md

 ## Overview ##

 `lib_xs3_math` has a two layer API model.
-The upper layer, referred to as the _high-level API_ is a block floating-point API in which many details of operations being performed are hidden from the user.
+The upper layer is a block floating-point (BFP) API in which many details of operations being performed are hidden from the user.
 The lower layer, called the _low-level API_, stays much closer to the metal and requires that some care be taken to avoid conditions like arithmetic saturation or underflow.
-The high-level API calls the low-level API, which is where the bulk of the work is actually performed.
+The BFP API calls the low-level API, which is where the bulk of the work is actually performed.

 @htmlonly
 <div style="text-align:center">